Feli05/Feli05/README.md

   *A business promotion web app modernized from React to Next.js, integrating Payload CMS for streamlined content management and serving 50+ real customers.*
   **Tech Stack:** Next.js, React, Tailwind CSS, Payload CMS, MongoDB, AWS S3 (Cloudflare R2), Netlify

-_I’m also interested in collaborating on open-source projects—feel free to reach out!_
+_I’m also interested in collaborating on open-source projects, feel free to reach out!_

 ## 📫 How to Reach Me